prisong97/prisong97.github.io/_posts/2021-05-25-post-semester-reflection.md

 ## Geometry and the Emergence of Perspective

 What happens when you violate the 5th axiom of Euclidean Geometry?
-By allowing parallel lines to appear convergent at a point at infinity, you get to draw really cool things (check out Perspective Drawing)!
+By allowing parallel lines to appear convergent at a point of infinity, you get to draw really cool things (check out Perspective Drawing)!
 Turns out, it is precisely this violation that allows us to incorporate depth into the portrayal of objects.
 With some experimentation and imagination, you might even end up drawing impossible objects.
-Here's my final assignment to learn more about this: https://ongpriscilla97.medium.com/when-math-and-art-meet-d52222a26b20
+I wrote a little bit about this in my final assignment, which can be found here: https://ongpriscilla97.medium.com/when-math-and-art-meet-d52222a26b20

+TBC